-National Grid entered into an Administrative Order on Consent covering the Patchogue Site in February 2007.
-The Order required a Remedial Investigation of the Site, followed by a Feasibility Study of remedial options, a Remedial Action Plan, a Remedial Design and then construction and operation of a remedy to eliminate, to the extent possible, environmental hazards detected at the Site.
-The Consent Order also permitted National Grid to perform one or more partial Interim Remedial Measures to more quickly remediate contamination prior to adoption of a Remedial Action Plan.
+National Grid entered into an Administrative Order on Consent covering the Patchogue site in February 2007.
+The Order requires a Remedial Investigation of the Site, followed by a Feasibility Study of remedial options, a Remedial Action Plan, a Remedial Design and then construction and operation of a remedy to eliminate, to the extent possible, environmental hazards detected at the site The Consent Order also permits National Grid to perform one or more partial Interim Remedial Measures to more quickly remediate contamination prior to adoption of a Remedial Action Plan.
 Once the Remedial Design is approved by NYSDEC, National Grid will commence construction.
-Finally, National Grid will submit to NYSDEC a Site Management Plan (SMP).
-The SMP provides the means to track the effectiveness of the completed remedial work.
+Finally, National Grid will submit to NYSDEC a detailed Post-Remedial Operations and Maintenance Plan (O&M Plan).
+The O&M Plan provides the means to track the effectiveness of the completed remedial work.